-3.4.1 Instruments Used/or Data Collection
+3.4.1 Instruments used/data collection

-In order to achieve the objective of this study, the researcher used the following methods of data collection to get information on school dropout.
+In order to achieve the objectives of this study, the researcher used the following methods of data collection to get information on school dropout.
 The methods enabled the researcher to generate enough information so as to make conclusions and draw conclusion appropriately to these issues.